Click here for international medical scientific information about Oncology for Healthcare Professionals.

-BI 891065 is currently being investigated in combination with the PD-1 inhibitor BI 754091 in a Phase I study in patients with solid tumours.2
+BI 891065 is currently being investigated in combination with the PD-1 inhibitor BI 754091 in a Phase I study involving patients with solid tumours (dose escalation phase), and in non-small cell lung cancer (NSCLC) and other solid tumours (dose expansion phase).2

-DLT, dose-limiting toxicity; DoR, duration of response; MTD, maximum tolerated dose; NSCLC, non-small cell lung cancer; OR, objective response; PD-1, programmed cell death protein-1; PK/PD, pharmacokinetics/pharmacodynamics; SMAC, second mitochondria-derived activator of caspase.
+DLT, dose-limiting toxicity; DoR, duration of response; MTD, maximum tolerated dose; OR, objective response; PD-1, programmed cell death protein-1; PK/PD, pharmacokinetics/pharmacodynamics; SMAC, second mitochondria-derived activator of caspase.

 Beug ST, et al. Nat Commun 2017;8:14278.

 Bai L, et al. Pharmacol Ther 2014;144(1):82–95.